3-semester/ma1/README.md

 Pipe is used for giving the output of a process to the input of another process.

 ###  Dup2
+Files have integer identifiers referred to as File descriptors.
+These are unique to each file and are used when reading and writing to files.
+What dup2 does is it takes two file descriptors as input and modifies the second filedescriptor to be identical to the first.
+What this achieves is that when you attempt to write using the second filedescriptor you will end up writing to the file associated with the first file descriptor.
+This is used in our piping functionality to connect the stdin and stout of two processes using pipes; this works since stdin and stdout are also filedescriptors.
 # Write about this and then we done! 🙂 🕗
 - Dup2
 - I/O-redirection